The Prison (2017 film)

-The Prison (Korean: 프리즌) is a 2017 South Korean prison action film directed by Na Hyun and starring Han Suk-kyu and Kim Rae-won.
-It was released on March 23, 2017.
+The Prison (Korean: 프리즌) is a 2017 South Korean action crime film directed by Na Hyun and starring Han Suk-kyu and Kim Rae-won.
+It follows Yoo-gun, a former cop imprisoned for corruption, as he gets entangled in the schemes of Ik-ho, the ruthless kingpin of a prison where inmates commit perfect crimes by night.
+The film was released on March 23, 2017.